HPunchi/UCAS-Application/Python Machine Learning/Number Plate Recognition/readme.md

 This software runs in a singular Python script.
 The program is designed to capture an image stored in a local accessible directory and then uses computer vision through the library 'OpenCV' to identify the registration plate and further uses the 'PyTesseract' library which reads the text using an OCR (Optical Character Recognition) algorithm which utilises machine learning and datasets to a fair extent.

-A sample image is provided as default within the same folder labelled
+A sample image is provided as default within the same folder as the script.

 ## Installation